VictorKatobchyts/Portfolio/index.md

 It's one of my favorite interst.
 I often watch all events which are taking place there.
 I pay special attention to such cybersports disciplines as Dota 2, Counter Strike: Global Offensive and League of Legend.
 #### Computer Games
 I prefer perspective  online games such as Legue of legend and sometimes MMORPG like Aion or Tera.
+#### CodeWars Tasks
+This is my profile on codewars.com https://www.codewars.com/users/VictorKatobchyts